The impact of a massive Sagittarius dSph on GD-1-like streams: Introduction

 Stellar streams are produced by dissolving globular clusters or satellite galaxies.
-As the progenitor orbits the host galaxy, tidal forces strip stars from the Lagrange points to create one or two tails which lead or trail the progenitor on its orbit.
+As the progenitor orbits the host galaxy, tidal forces strip stars from the Lagrange points to create one or two tails which lead or trail the progenitor on its orbit \citep[e.g.][]{Lynden-Bell_streams, Binney_Tremaine}.
 Cold stellar streams, formed from disrupted globular clusters, are narrow with low velocity dispersion.
 They provide a visible trace of an approximate orbit through the galaxy, allowing the potential of the Milky Way to be constrained \citep{Johnston, Bonaca_information}.
 Perturbations induced by encounters with DM subhaloes are expected to heat and create gaps in cold stellar streams \citep[see e.g.][]{Ibata_02, Erkal_gaps15, Erkal_gaps16} which can be compared with predictions from $\Lambda$CDM cosmology.
 Encounters with known satellite galaxies can also perturb streams.
 For example, the Orphan stream \citep{Grillmair_Orphan,Belokurov_Orphan} was found by \citet{Koposov_Orphan} to contain a misalignment between its on-sky track and the proper motions of its stars. \citet{Erkal_Orphan} argued that this arose from an interaction with the LMC, and by modelling this interaction were able to constrain both the Milky Way potential and the mass of the LMC.
+Streams may also be perturbed by interactions with the galactic bar \citep{Pearson}, and resonances arising from the Milky Way's potential \citep{Yavetz_2020, Yavetz_2022}.

 The GD-1 stream was discovered by \citet{Grillmair} using Sloan Digital Sky Survey (SDSS) data.
 GD-1 is cold and narrow, and spans over $100^\circ$ on the sky \citep{Webb}.
 Excellent 6D data is available for the stream \citep[e.g.][]{Koposov_GD1, Price-Whelan_GD1, deBoer18, deBoer20}, allowing relatively tight constraints on its orbit.
 Various studies \citep[e.g.][]{Bowden, Malhan_potential} have utilised this to constrain the potential of the Milky Way.